ElizarovEugene/Veeam-compare-prodvm-to-backupvm/README.md

 # Veeam compare prod vm to backuped vm
-Script for searching productive VMs from VMware in backup tasks You can use several servers of vCenter and/or several servers VBR At the output, you will receive a CSV file with the following contents
+Script for searching productive VMs from VMware in backup tasks.
+You can use several servers of vCenter and/or several servers VBR.
+At the output, you will receive a CSV file with the following contents.
+If the virtual machine is in multiple tasks, the script also recognizes such situations.

 | VM name  | Resource Pool | vCenter IP | Job name|
 | ------------- | ------------- |------------- |------------- |